Ericsson’s 500 win helps fuel Swedish momentum in IndyCars

 The series already fields 26 full-time entries, its highest total in a decade, and at least three additional teams – Cusick Motorsports, Paretta Autosport and Dreyer & Reinbold Racing – would like to run full time.

-That could open the door to even more Swedes as Ericsson’s 500 win gives him IndyCar’s top spot as the new points leader.
+That could open the door to even more international drivers – maybe even Swedes eager to follow Ericsson.

 ”It’s something you dream of for so long.
 To actually do it, you have to pinch yourself,” he said. ”All that support (from Sweden) is very important to me.
 I’m extremely thankful for that.
 I hope they enjoyed that moment.”